Pigmice2733/peregrine-backend/README.md

 ### Environment Variables and Flags

 The environment variable `GO_ENV` can be optionally used to choose which config file to use.
-If it is set to "developement", `./etc/config.development.json` will be used, if "production", then `./etc/config.production.json`, etc. This can be overridden by specifying the flag `-environment` when running either peregrine or migrate.
+If it is set to "developement", `./etc/config.development.json` will be used, if "production", then `./etc/config.production.json`, etc.

 The flag `-basePath` will set the directory where `/etc/config.{environment}.json` is, and is available for both `peregrine` and `migrate`.